 The start-up portal provides an overview of common legal structures in Germany.
-The legal structure finder of the Gründerplattformcan also be helpful.
+The legal structure finder of the Gründerplattform can also be helpful.
 Detailed information for freelancers is available here as well.
-We recommend consulting with a lawyer or tax advisor before making your decision.
+We recommend consulting a lawyer or tax advisor before making your decision.

-You can become the boss of your own business in different ways.
+You can become the supervisor of your own business in different ways.
 We will name a few:

-- Founding a new company: If you found a new company, you can set it up according to your own ideas.
+- Founding a new company: When founding a new company, you can set it up according to your own ideas.
 However, this also means that you should plan your venture particularly carefully.
-Most entrepreneurs opt for founding a new company.
+Most entrepreneurs choose this option.